The Crofton Community Centre Society

-The objective of The Crofton Sea Walk, a project initially conceived by the Crofton Community Centre Society in the late 80’s, remains to assist the realization of Crofton’s potential as a tourism destination and stop en-route to the Gulf Islands by enhancing its waterfront setting and accessibility.
+The objective of The Crofton Sea Walk, a project initially conceived by the Crofton Community Centre Society in the late 80’s, to assist the realization of Crofton’s potential as a tourism destination and stop en-route to the Gulf Islands by enhancing its waterfront setting and accessibility.
 The project was planned to be, and has become, a recreational facility that will serve residents and visitors for the next century.
-Completion of Phase 3 has provided access from the town centre to hiking trails along the shore line to Smith Bay and to the many scenic hiking trails along the slopes and up Maple Mountain.
+Completion of Phase 3 has provided access from the town center to hiking trails along the shore line to Smith Bay, Osborne Bay Park of Smith Road and to the many scenic hiking and mountain biking trails along the slopes and up Maple Mountain.

 The project is a joint venture between the Crofton Community Centre Society and the District of North Cowichan.
 It has succeeded in enhancing the communities’ ties with the waterfront while taking advantage of the economic opportunities presented by the spectacular outlook, commercial activities and wildlife habitat.